-In a recent survey conducted by Barna Research on behalf of the American Bible Society, the majority of Americans (69 percent) said they believe the Bible provides answers on how to live a meaningful life.
-But while 79 percent believe they are knowledgeable about the Bible, 54 percent were unable to correctly identify the first five books of the Bible.
-About half (46 percent) say they read the Bible no more than once or twice a year (Lamar Vest, “Does the Bible Still Matter in 2012?”
-FoxNews.com).
+In a recent survey conducted by Barna Research on behalf of the American Bible Society, the majority of Americans (68 percent) said they believe the Bible contains everything a person needs to know to live a meaningful life.
+Most Americans report being at least somewhat knowledgeable about the Bible, but other surveys show a growing lack of Bible knowledge.
+More than half (52 percent) say they read the Bible no more than once or twice a year, including the 34 percent that say they never read it (State of the Bible 2020).

 Participants were asked what frustrates them most about reading the Bible.
-The most oft-cited response was that they “never had enough time to read it.”
+The most often given response was that they “never seem to have enough time to use it.”

 Think about that.
 Is it not fitting to pause from our restless everyday hurried life to consider the solemn significance, for each of us personally, of what the instruction book for mankind teaches us about the purpose of life, now and for eternity?